Yashvant-Chhapwale-Course-Work/Custom-Tkinter/README.md

 ### 2. place():
 - It is used to **precisely position** widgets using `X` and `Y` **Coordinates**.
 - It is useful for `overlapping` widgets without causing errors during **User Interactions**.
-- it is ideal for `Absolute Positioning` of the Widgets.
+- It is ideal for `Absolute Positioning` of the Widgets.
 - Core Attributes:
    -  `x`: Sets the `X-Coordinate` i.e, `Horizontal Positioning`.
    -  `y`: Sets the `Y-Coordinate` i.e, `Vertical Positioning`.